sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 Bugfixes
 ~~~~~~~~
+- Fix ConvertBits C 16->8 bit (x+round, then bitshift) which turned 0xFFFF into 256 which is 0 (wrong)
+- Fix ConvertToRGB48/64 debug assert which passed less than adequate parameters to an internal PlanarRGb converter
+- Fix: Resizers chroma shift if not chroma is not center-positioned (respect _ChromaLocation, and "placement" parameter)
 - Fix #429 CPU-CUDA transfer would copy less bytes than vfb data_size
 - Fix: ScriptClip and other runtime functions / frame prop read would crash if called from Avs2.5 or Pre-v11 C
   IScriptEnvironment, which would happen is there is an old C plugin within ScriptClip